danielrwik/nucrossarf/README.md

 native, uncorrected astrometry; a clear offset is present.
-To align their coordinates, the A image should be shifted down with the astrometry fixed, or equivalently the coordinate system should be shifted up, the latter of which is the sense of the shifts in the obs file.
+To align their coordinates, the A image should be shifted down with the astrometry fixed, or equivalently the coordinate system should be shifted up; the former of which is the sense of the shifts in the OBS file.

 Note that shifts and rotations are not applied to the data itself, but to the placement of extraction regions and source distributions.